 Location the horizon should be as free from obstacles as possible.
 Ideally there should be no objects between the course of the sun and the instrument The soil surface should be representative of the area under observation.
 If this is not the case, consider using RA01.
 Mechanical mounting / thermal insulation a levelling assembly for x- and y axis is included with NR01.
-NR01 is suitable for mounting on a 3⁄4 inch NPS tube.
-Recommended is a 3⁄4 inch NPS tube with an outer diameter < 28 mm.
+NR01 is suitable for mounting on a 1 inch NPS tube and, alternatively, on a 3 4 inch NPS tube using the shim included with NR01's delivery.
+Recommended outer tube diameters are 33.4×10^{-3} m (1 inch tube) and 26.8×10^{-3} m (3 4 inch tube).
 Fixation is done using a 4 mm hex key.
 Do not mount the instrument on objects that become very hot (black coated metal plates).
 Levelling use the bubble level and levelling assembly for x- and y axis.
 Remove a sun screen for inspection of the bubble level.
 Alternatively put an external levels on the pyrgeometer window.
 Instrument orientation by convention with the cable exit pointing to the nearest pole (so the cable exit should point north in the northern hemisphere, south in the southern hemisphere).
 Installation height WMO recommends a distance of 1.5 to 2 m between soil surface and downfacing sensors (reducing the effect of shadows and in order to obtain good spatial averaging).